-- There are sufficient sports halls located in areas of higher population density across the Borough. - There is a need to improve the standard of below average and poor sports halls (and changing facilities) and maintain (or further improve) those which are above average.
+- There are sufficient sports halls located in areas of higher population density across the Borough, which can meet current demand and are expected to meet future demand.
+There is a need to retain all sports halls offering currently offering community use.
+Even the ones with limited use serve different sections of the community, which cannot be guaranteed at other facilities. - There is a need to improve the standard of below average and poor sports halls (and changing facilities) and maintain (or further improve) those which are above average.
 Many facilities are in need of renovation/ refurbishment (even those which have been improved in the past). - The continued ageing of facilities is likely to adversely affect quality; this can lead to a reduction in participation across a range of sports. - Maintenance of the good relationships between schools and clubs is required to ensure continued usage and room for increased use of sites.
 There is capacity at many of the schools-based sports halls to accommodate additional use. - Clubs report lack of coaches and volunteers rather than lack of space as the main reason for not being able to increase their offer. - Some schools report not providing any community use.
 It is, in general, preferable to try to open these up to the community prior to committing to any new build.